yunhaizhu/loris_framework/README.md

 7. type in console with: script("mod_helloworld_I_test.nl")

 ## Usage
-Loris Framework MIPS virtual machine with JIT support is built on loris framework. https://github.com/yunhaizhu/loris_framework_mips
+A MIPS virtual machine with JIT support is built on loris framework. https://github.com/yunhaizhu/loris_framework_mips